aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

     "monitoringConfiguration": {
       "s3MonitoringConfiguration": {"logUri": "s3://'$S3BUCKET'/elasticmapreduce/emr-containers"}}}'
 ```
-NOTE: To get a correct verison of hudi library, we directly download the jar from the maven repository with the synctax of `"sparkSubmitParameters": "--jars https://repo1.maven.org/maven2/org/apache/hudi/hudi-spark3-bundle_2.12/0.9.0/hudi-spark3-bundle_2.12-0.9.0.jar`
+NOTE: To get a correct verison of hudi library, we directly download the jar from the maven repository with the synctax of `"sparkSubmitParameters": "--jars https://repo1.maven.org/maven2/org/apache/hudi/hudi-spark3-bundle_2.12/0.9.0/hudi-spark3-bundle_2.12-0.9.0.jar`.
+Starting from EMR 6.5, the Hudi-spark3-bundle library will be included in EMR docker images.